 More time for fun.

-My journey has not been typical, which is why freelancing suits me.
-My desire is to help people solve problems.
-I enjoy optimising and automating processes.
+My journey has not been typical, which is why the flexibility of consulting suits me.
+My desire is to help people by automating the boring parts of their problems.
+I enjoy optimizing and automating processes.
 My natural curiosity and ability to quickly learn new things allow me to jump into just about any domain and start making a difference, developing the required skills as I go along.

-I’m Wes Oldenbeuving-den Haan, an experienced full-stack Ruby on Rails developer with a focus area that covers back-end development, testing, maintenance and security.
+I’m Wes Oldenbeuving-den Haan, full-stack Ruby on Rails developer since 2006 (16+ years of experience) with a focus area that covers back-end development, testing, maintenance and security.
 I eat technical debt for breakfast.

 I’ve been using the name Narnach on the internet since 2003, so when I founded my company in 2009 it was a natural choice.
 It has no inherent meaning, so it is uniquely my own.